Skip to content ↓

 Welcome to Year 1!

 Hello and welcome to Year 1 where your child will have fun, work hard and try their best in everything that they do.
 It is going to be a great year full of new adventures, discoveries and learning.
-Miss Kilpatrick and all support staff are here to support you and your child.
+Miss Brown and all support staff are here to support you and your child.
 Within the classroom, we care about both students and parents, so please let us know if you have any concerns, ideally via Seesaw.
-Each day your child is required to bring to school a coat, book bag, reading diary, water bottle, lunch and snack (unless they order a hot dinner or toast).
+Each day, your child is required to bring to school a coat, book bag, reading diary, water bottle, lunch and snack (unless they order a hot dinner or toast).

 Messages between school and home